The Last Jedi Offers Aimless Entertainment

 As someone who grew up a Star Wars fanatic, who bought a Sega 32X just to play Star Wars Arcade and wrote poetry about Chewbacca not getting a medal after the Battle of Yavin, I’m increasingly okay with the fact that this Disney version of Star Wars isn’t ever going to be the thing fans spent decades speculating about.
 Rogue One served as the benchmark for how to enjoy a movie in a franchise I used to obsess about.
 I won’t be buying the expanded universe novels, or eulogizing them should Disney ever decide to retcon them again.
 These are movies.
 Sometimes, that’s enough.

 Despite this fairly harsh assessment, I did enjoy The Last Jedi.
-I had fun sitting in a movie theatre for two and a half hours while some explosions happened and some people did some things.
+I had fun sitting in a movie theatre for two and a half hours while some explosions happened and some people did some things, a low bar that Star Wars can’t help but hit.
 When Solo: A Star Wars Movie comes out, I’ll go and see it.
 I’ll write my review, if only to reflect on the time in my life when this franchise meant something to me.
 I’m not the person who needed every single incarnation of Han Solo action figure and Star Wars isn’t the franchise that spurs debate over the ethics of blowing up the second Death Star.
 The person in me who still puts Boba Fett in my mother’s terrarium can still enjoy the franchise that still has a place for R2-D2.
 I like that there are new Star Wars movies being told, even if I’ll spend my review point out the very legitimate issues.
 As C-3PO might say, wonderful!